-As a beginner, running is all about being consistent and gaining a baseline level of fitness.
-But as you progress and begin to set new, loftier goals, you may find yourself striving to run better, faster and farther.
-To do that you’re going to need to do more than just log miles.
+As a beginner, running is all about being consistent and gaining a baseline fitness level.
+But as you progress and begin to set new, loftier goals, you may find yourself striving to run better, faster, and farther.
+To do that, you will need to do more than just log miles.

-Here’s how you can fine-tune your training to run better and advance from a beginner to an intermediate runner.
+Here’s how to fine-tune your training to run better and advance from a beginner to an intermediate runner.

-But before you can begin including intervals and tempo workouts into your running regimen you’ll need to know your individual heart rate training zones.
-Begin by determining your maximum heart rate by subtracting 220 minus your age or by performing a field test with a heart rate monitor.
+But before you can begin including intervals and tempo workouts into your running regimen, you’ll need to know your individual heart rate training zones.
+Begin by determining your maximum heart rate by subtracting 220 minus your age or performing a field test with a heart rate monitor.

-Once you know your maximum heart rate, you will then use a percentage of this number to determine your own specific heart rate training zones.
-Most Polar heart rate devices will have training zone metrics included in their software that includes alerts to help you stay in your desired heart rate zone.
+Once you know your maximum heart rate, you can use a percentage of this number to determine your specific heart rate training zones.
+Most Polar heart rate devices will have training zone metrics included in their software that provides alerts to help you stay in your desired heart rate zone.

 Here’s a breakdown of heart rate training zones as a percentage of your maximum heart rate:

 Zone 4: 80% to 90% of your maximum heart rate.
-An anaerobic training zone, longer intervals lasting up to 10 minutes are common in zone 4.
+In an anaerobic training zone, longer intervals lasting up to 10 minutes are common in zone 4.

-For more information on heart rate training zones, take a look at the heart rate chart.
+For more information on heart rate training zones, look at the heart rate chart.

 If you want to get faster, logging miles and concentrating solely on distance will only take you so far.
-Once you know your heart rate training zones, you’ll want to begin including intervals into your weekly training regimen to improve your speed and endurance.
+Once you know your heart rate training zones, you’ll want to include intervals into your weekly training regimen to improve your speed and endurance.

 Keep in mind that because intervals are done at a higher intensity than base mileage, you’ll need to add recovery workouts or days off in between these sessions.
 Aim to complete no more than two interval sessions per week if you’re new to interval training, and keep interval mileage to no more than 10% to 15% of your total weekly mileage.